minicom(1) — Linux manual page

 This is where you can make your own modifications to

 the existing table.
-First you are asked the
+First you are asked the character

-character value (in decimal) whose conversion you
+value (in decimal) whose conversion you want to

-want to change.
-Next you'll say which character you
+change.
+Next you'll say which character you want to

-from your keyboard.
+keyboard.

 D - next screen